SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/DOM/DOM_actions.md

 ### Interactive script

-It is possible to execute an interactive Automation script (IAS) using the DOM actions.
+From DataMiner 10.2.8/10.3.0 onwards, it is possible to execute an interactive Automation script (IAS) using the DOM actions.
 When a client triggers a DOM action, it can then interact with the script.

 Flow: